edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 *array* of strings, we can leverage this to batch up all our content and generate the embeddings with a single request!
-You can see that single API call when we set ``embeddingResponse`` to the result of the call to ``openai.createEmbedding``, specifying the model and passing the entire array of contents.
+You can see that single API call when we set ``embeddingResponse`` to the result of the call to ``openai.embeddings.create``, specifying the model and passing the entire array of contents.

 Now, it's time to put those embeddings into our section objects by iterating